Ultimate tic-tac-toe: Variants

+It is also possible to create an expanded version of Ultimate Tic Tac Toe by effectively creating more layers of nested Tic Tac Toe games within the larger board.
+For example, a game that has a further layer would have 81 base level Tic Tac Toe boards.

-Tic-Tac-Ku, a game invented by Mark Asperheim and Cris Van Oosterum, the rule is the same as ultimate tic-tac-toe, the only exception is that a player wins the game by winning at least five local boards.
+Tic-Tac-Ku, a game invented by Mark Asperheim and Cris Van Oosterum, has similar rules to ultimate tic-tac-toe, however a player wins the game by winning at least five small boards, instead of three in a line.